-Domain owners can use CAA records to specify which certificate authorities (CAs) are allowed to issue SSL certificates for their domains.
+(RFC 6844) Domain owners can use DNS Certification Authority Authorization (CAA) records to specify which certificate authorities (CAs) are allowed to issue SSL certificates for their domains.
 A single domain may contain multiple CAA records.
-The CAA record prevents any other CA from issuing an SSL certificate for your domain—only the CA(s) you authorized in the CAA record can issue an SSL certificate for your domain.
-CAA records are defined by RFC 6844 and specify the following fields:
+The CAA record prevents an unauthorized CA from issuing an SSL certificate for your domain—in other words, only the CA(s) authorized in the CAA record can issue an SSL certificate for your domain.
+CAA records specify the following fields:

 |DNAME||(RFC 6672) As opposed to a CNAME record which maps only a single node, a DNAME record is used to redirect an entire subsection (or subtree) of the DNS namespace to another domain.
 Once implemented, all names that end with a particular suffix are redirected to another part of the DNS.|